Brian-Clement/bc-init/README.md

 ------------------

-You are looking at my `zsh` aliases, my `vim` and `tmux` configs, and list of necessities to get me developing quickly on a fresh install.
+Everything to get me developing quickly on a fresh install.